 Specialty insurance companies also often include specialized coverages that are only applicable to high-end cars.
 This might include coverage that protects your vehicle while it's on display at a car show or protection for extra parts like racing tires.

 There are some drawbacks to collector car insurance companies, though.
 Most significantly, they often have low mileage limits: you can only drive your car a certain number of miles per year.
 While most owners of Ferraris and other high-end cars primarily use their vehicles for pleasure driving, people who want to use their Ferrari to commute and run errands may be limited by these mileage caps.

 Additionally, some collector insurance companies don't provide coverage for standard cars, so you may need a separate policy to protect your daily driver.

 Where can I get Ferrari insurance?

 Not every mainstream car insurance company sells car insurance for Ferraris.
-We checked with the top 10 car insurance companies and found that only five will give you a quote for a Ferrari: State Farm, Farmers, Allstate, USAA and Geico.
+We checked with the 10 largest car insurance companies and found that only five will give you a quote for a Ferrari: State Farm, Farmers, Allstate, USAA and Geico.
 Having fewer options to buy Ferrari insurance means you may have a more difficult time insuring your car.

-We collected quotes from four insurance companies for our survey: two mainstream insurers (State Farm and Farmers) and two collector car insurers (Hagerty and Grundy).
-Our sample driver is a 30-year-old male who lives in the San Antonio, Texas area, drives his Ferrari 1,000 miles per year and owns another daily-driver car on a separate policy.
+We collected quotes from four insurance companies for our survey: two standard insurers (State Farm and Farmers) and two collector car insurers (Hagerty and Grundy).
+Rates are for a 30-year-old man who lives in the San Antonio, Texas area, drives his Ferrari 1,000 miles per year and owns another daily-driver car on a separate policy.